tonyx/mouseinabox/README.md

 ## An F# exercise.

+This repository contains a simple exercise in F#.
+I give here a quick view of it.
 A box is modeled like a rectangular grid with cells having coordinates like (0,0)  (the south west corner) and (N,M) (the north east corner).

 The user can set N and N.